coopdevs/lazona_connector/README.md

 ### Authentication

 The API we expose for Woocommerce to send its webhook uses a signature mechanism.
-The signature is verified using SignatureValidaton class found [here](https://github.com/coopdevs/lazona_connector/blob/main/api/authentication.py).
+The signature is verified using our custom [SignatureValidaton](https://github.com/coopdevs/lazona_connector/blob/main/api/authentication.py).

 ### Sending a request to the connector

-We'll our woocommerce instance to send requests to the connector.
+We'll need to configure our woocommerce instance to send requests to the connector.

 First of all, define the webhook on WooCommerce / Ajustes / Avanzado / Webhooks